Thinking one wrong tenant notice won’t matter? Think again.

 Types of Notices to Vacate in Oklahoma

-There are several reasons you might ask a tenant to move out, and each situation requires a different type of notice.
+There are several reasons you might ask a tenant to move out, and each situation requires a distinct notice for tenants to move out.
+These notices apply to any rental property, whether the agreement is a written lease or a periodic lease.
 Let’s break them down:

 1. Notice to Terminate a Month-to-Month Tenancy